wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 data items in both sets are compared with the ct of the committed transaction.
 If ct is smaller than wts of all data items, the validating transaction does not need to abort, because all committing writes are performed before the corresponding reads in real-time.

+Not all serializable schedules are fixed by the above technique.
+In the following example, although transaction 1 serializes before transaction 2, no matter how fine grained the conflict detection mechanism is, transaction 1 would fail validation.

+**Serializable Non-OCC Schedule Example 2:**
+{% highlight C %}
+   Txn 1         Txn 2
+   Begin
+  Read  A
+  Read  B
+                 Begin
+                Read  A
+                Read  B
+              Begin Commit
+                Write A
+                Write B
+                Finish

+Begin Commit
+  Write C
+  Write D
+  Finish
+{% endhighlight %}